We are Nature. We are Spirit.

 -

-I have always loved Jesus; believed in God and over time became a deep thinker, getting more into reading many books on philosophy, nature, religions, self development and spirituality.
+I moved to England in 2018 for a fresh start.
+I have always loved Jesus; believed in God and I've always been a seeker, reading many books on philosophy, nature, religions, self development and spirituality.

 Deepest Gratitude & Love,